SandyCherry96/customer-risk-analytics/README.md

 ## 1. Business Problem & Objective

 ### Business Problem
-The company processes a large volume of customer transactions, but some customers create financial and operational risk through fraud attempts, payment failures, and chargebacks.
+The company processes a large volume of customer transactions, but some customers create financial and operational risk through **fraud attempts, payment failures, and chargebacks**.
 These risky behaviors can lead to revenue loss, increased operational costs, regulatory issues, and damage to customer trust.

 Currently, risk-related information is scattered across multiple tables (transactions, payments, fraud flags, and chargebacks), making it difficult to identify risky customers early and consistently.